Slavery and human trafficking statement

 Due diligence processes for slavery and human trafficking

-As the Target Group is not in an industry with a high risk of modern slavery, a risk based approach has been adopted to review supply chains that fall within industries and countries that carry a higher risk of modern slavery.
+As Target Group Limited is not in an industry with a high risk of modern slavery, a risk-based approach has been adopted to review supply chains that fall within industries and countries that carry a higher risk of modern slavery.
 We have in place systems to:

 - Identify and assess potential risk areas in our supply chains.